 These changes affect:

-If your clients who are at least age 70½ donate directly to a charity from their IRA (make a QCD), their Form 1099-R may include a new distribution code to make it easier for your clients, their tax preparer and the IRS to confirm that the distribution was sent to a qualifying charitable organization.
+If your clients who are at least age 70½ donate directly from their IRA to a qualified charity that meets the IRS QCD requirements, their Form 1099-R will include a new distribution code to make it easier for your clients and their tax preparer when completing their income taxes.

 The IRS has introduced code Y to indicate a QCD.
 This new code will be combined with either existing code 7 for a normal distribution or existing code 4 for a beneficiary distribution, when applicable.

 While this code is now in effect, the IRS has announced that use of code Y is optional for 2025.
-Capital Group will implement the QCD reporting changes in tax year 2026.
+Capital Group will report QCDs, as required, beginning with the 2026 IRS Form 1099-R. Until the changes take effect, any QCDs will be classified as age-based distributions (early or normal) and will be subsequently corrected to reflect the appropriate distribution type on the 2026 1099-R.

 For example: